-Written from Machen’s point of view, this interview with H. G. Wells is fascinating in it what is reveals to us about these two writers and the issues which concerned both of them.
+Written from Machen’s point of view, this discussion with H. G. Wells is fascinating in it what is reveals to us about these two writers and the issues which concerned both of them.
 Despite the gentle and conversational tone, Machen and Wells disagreed on many important issues, since both men approached spirituality, politics and literature from different starting places.
 Depending on the time period, Wells’s religious beliefs ranged from agnostic to Deist, but he was a confirmed socialist for much of his life.
 Therefore, his fiction often contains a modernist and rationalist approach to the physical world.
 On the other hand, Machen, though mostly apolitical, held more conservative views.
 (Some would say reactionary.)
 Spiritually, the Welshman can be best described as a High Anglican with mystical tendencies.
 Accordingly, nearly all of his stories reflect belief in an immaterial world.
 However, in the course of this “quiet conversation,” where both men disagree politely over technology, and even democracy, the two thinkers meet together on a number of rather significant points including the paramount importance of the creative life for man and his happiness.
 The end result is a glimpse into two brilliant minds, one optimistic and the other more cautiously skeptical, against the backdrop of Britain on the eve of the Great War.

 A Quiet Talk with Mr. H. G. Wells